strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

         ...
 ```

-In the sample above you can see that that Kafka version maps to an image which contains the Strimzi version.
+In the sample above you can see that the Kafka version maps to an image which contains the Strimzi version.
 The container images used by Strimzi include scripts, health endpoint servers and other services which form an API for the container.
 A given version of Strimzi expects certain endpoints, scripts etc to be present on the container in order to perform its operations.
 This is why, even if the Kafka version has not changed, the image must change when you upgrade Strimzi.